Materialfy/M-Dash/README.md

 The documentation for the Vuetify Admin Dashboard is coming soon once i have some freetime. for now there is brief documentation in the [File-Structure](#File-Structure)

+There is also a lot of comments in every file documenting functions

 ## Reporting Issues

 1. Make sure that you are using the latest version of the Vuetify Admin Dashboard.